mondoohq/docs/docs/cnspec/saas/github.md

 To scan GitHub organizations and repos, cnspec needs access.
 There are two ways to do this:

 - Option 1: Give cnspec access using a personal access token and an environment variable.
-This approach is easier to set up but results in slower scans for large GitHub organizations.
+This approach is easier to set up but isn't recommended for very large GitHub organizations.
 To learn how to give cnspec access using a personal access token, continue reading below.

 - Option 2: Give cnspec access using custom GitHub application credentials.
-This approach takes longer to set up, but results in faster scans.
+This approach takes longer to set up, but scales for very large GitHub organizations.
 To learn how to give cnspec access using custom app credentials, read [Give cnspec Access to GitHub Using Custom GitHub App Credentials](/cnspec/saas/gh-app/).

 ### Give cnspec access using a personal access token and an environment variable